-- Staff understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005.
-When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance. - Where a patient's mental capacity to consent to care or treatment was unclear the GP or practice nurse assessed the patient's capacity and, recorded the outcome of the assessment.
+Staff we spoke with understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act (MCA) 2005.
+However, none of the clinical staff had undertaken formal MCA training.

+When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance.

+Where a patient's mental capacity to consent to care or treatment was unclear the GP or practice nurse assessed the patient's capacity and, recorded the outcome of the assessment.